 It was actually hanging of my desk for a few months until my whife ordered me to do something about it!

-A friend of mine thought it was a kind of steampunk device, and that looked kind of cool, but I have learned to listen to my wife.
+A friend of mine thought this was a kind of steampunk device, and that it looked kind of cool, but I have learned to listen to my wife.

 Step 4: Make a 3D Model

 Using Tinkercad I came up with the above design.